UbaidullahTanoli/CNN-LLM-MLP/README.md

 ![Training Metrics](training_validation_metrics.png)

 The model generalised well without underfitting or overfitting.
 The valuation loss has consistently decreased and the valuation parameters are an indication of a remarkable ability of the combined model of LLM and CNN.
+Increasing the number of epochs will smooth out the random spikes seen in the graphs.

 ## Model Performance Comparison